Stalin-143/xero-build/README.md

 <h3 align="center">September 2024</h3>

 This month's version includes a few major changes and minor fixes.
 See list below.
 ISO will boot using **SystemD-Boot** for Live Environment, however it will still be using **Grub** on the installed system.
-Please use **Ventoy** for a better experience...

-#### Major Fixes
+#### Chages/Fixes

+- Added a Paru config.
 - ISO uses SystemD-Boot now.
 - Bios/MBR Boot has been fixed.
+- Updated Dolphin Context Menus.
 - Fixed some services not starting.
 - Tailscale can be installed via toolkit.
 - Disabled Swap+/-Hibernate In Calamares.✴️